xcube-dev/xcube/docs/source/cli/xcube_serve.rst

       Audience: https://xcube-dev/api/

 Example of OIDC configuration for Keycloak.
-Please note no trailing slash in the "Authority" URL.
+Please note that there is no trailing slash in the "Authority" URL.

 .. code:: yaml